adobe/open-development-template/Process.md

 - What is the branching and merging (revision control) strategies and conventions employed in the project?
 - Are there coding conventions?
-These are worth calling out, or even better, worth automating as part of your tests.
+These are worth calling out, or even better, automating as part of your tests.

 Consider documenting the following aspects of your project and team's workflow: